alokkarma/angular6-primeNg/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+helpful command create SASS project from scratch using commond: ng new my-sassy-app --style=scss